-Wearing a face mask is a public health measure that is likely to be helpful at this time of the pandemic.
+Wearing a face mask is a public health measure that is helpful at this time of the pandemic.
 The decision to recommend its use by public health authorities was a difficult one.
 One of the biggest reasons was that educating the public on how to wear a face mask safely is challenging.

 During my recent forays into the public, these are the top five issues I have seen when observing people wearing masks: